Media houses need to ban Medikal and Shatta Wale permenantly for disrespecting them - Sally Mann

 Sally Mann wonders how long it would take for the media to take action against the duo for always disrespecting them.

-According to him, if a severe action is not taken against the two musicians, they would continue to disrespect the media and others might also choose to follow that part as well.
+According to her, if a severe action is not taken against the two musicians, they would continue to disrespect the media and others might also choose to follow that part as well.

 She stated that this is not the first time the two have recorded a video to rain insults on Presenters, producers and others.